 How much do you know about the people that made freedom in the United States possible?
-The founding fathers were comprised of a diverse group of individuals, including:
+Before you visit America's Founding Fathers Exhibit, a premier South Dakota attraction located near Rapid City, SD, learn more about the diverse group of individuals that comprised the founding fathers, including:

 George Wythe became the first college law professor in America and was a mentor and teacher to Thomas Jefferson, James Monroe and John Marshall, the first chief judge of the U.S. Supreme Court.
 In old age, Wythe lived with two of his freed slaves when he was poisoned by his great-nephew, who had been written out of his uncle’s will.
 The nephew was acquitted of murder because a black witness could not testify against a white man at that time.

 William Whipple gave his name to the Declaration of Independence and his leg to the Revolutionary War that followed.
 In 1778, his leg had to be amputated when a British cannonball smashed into the officers’ quarters and shattered his leg during the Continental army’s attempt to retake Rhode Island.